 The quality of our life is directly proportional to the quality of our relationships.
 The relationships we have with others says a lot about who we are.

-I remember a mentor once saying that a personal relationship usually brings up our unresolved issues from the past a lot faster than not being in a relationship.
-It is something we cannot avoid unless we choose to live a life excluded from other people.
+I remember a mentor once saying a personal relationship usually brings up our unresolved issues from the past a lot faster than not being in a relationship.
+It’s something we cannot avoid unless we choose to live a life excluded from other people.

 There are three core relationships we all have, which are with: